Medicare has specific plans, such as Part D, that cover prescription medication. However, out-of-pocket costs may vary.

 • Part D covers most outpatient prescription medication

-Private insurers administer Part D. It can be a standalone plan or a part of a Medicare Advantage policy.
+Medicare-approved private insurers administer Part D plans, which can be stand-alone plans with Original Medicare or part of a Medicare Advantage policy.

 However, Part D does not cover all medications that a person may want or need.
 In some cases, an individual’s plan may cover an alternative medication.
-In most cases, Medicare coverage excludes:
+In most cases, Medicare coverage does not include:

 • medications for weight management, whether for weight loss or gain